ooz/blog/2021/towards-online-autonomy/README.md

 Stopped/minimized using:

-* [x] **Amazon**: Haven't bought anything there for some time now.
-In general, I prefer to buy in local or specialized (online) shops.
-Amazon still has the superior customer service and return/refund policy, so I may go with it for uncertain/risky purchases.
 * [x] **XING**: Used its "one year pause" mode which recently expired, it spammed me again and I deleted it permanently.
                 Preferring LinkedIn (and considering moving my data out there, too)
 * [ ] **Twitter**: Not using it anymore, but still have content there I want to migrate
 * [ ] **Gmail**: Contacts aren't migrated yet.
 Haven't actively reached out to anyone regarding the email change, yet
+* **Amazon**: In general, I prefer to buy in local or specialized (online) shops.
+Amazon still has the superior customer service and return/refund policy, so I may go with it for uncertain/risky purchases.

 Kept using: